stgeorgeshurstville/bulletin/index.md

 [comment]: ##### "where the sentence came from, e.g. Psalm 1:1"
 [comment]: ----------------------------------------------------

-## The upside down kingdom: How to have the good life
+## The upside down kingdom: Going all the way

-#### You are righteous, Lord, and right are your judgments.
-Deal with your servant according to your steadfast love.
-Psalm 119:137,154
+#### Worthy is the Lamb who was slain to receive power and wealth and wisdom and might and honour and glory and blessing.
+To him be glory and dominion for ever and ever.
+Revelation 5.12;1.6

 ---
 - We are gathering in person!
 For people who can’t gather in person, you can watch online [here](https://stgeorgeshurstville.org.au/sunday-english-online)